Hоw to Make a Mobile Conference or Event App: Features and Costs

 - Who will be there?

-If your app doesn’t provide users with the answer even to one of these questions, its’ value drops to zero.
-That’s why the Stormotion team believe that a schedule, a program preview and a map are must-have parts of any event management app.
+A good event management mobile app answers these questions.
+If it doesn’t — its value drops to zero.
+That’s why the Stormotion team believes that an event schedule, a program preview, and a map are must-have parts of every event management app.
 Let’s quickly review them.

 This feature may sound obvious to you but it’s really difficult to underestimate its importance.
 Unless you don’t want your attendees to come a day after all fun took place.